jhaskinsjr/nebula/README.md

 Python is neat, clean, and offers an elegant array of tools to facilitate a functional programming style.
 (Consider: `map`, `functools`, `filter`, `any`, `all`, `itertools`.)
-Indeed, Python has an extensive array of tools for many tasks that allowed me to quickly develop the infrastructure that would underpin the simulator's design philosophy of loosely coupled, largely independent processes with network communication.
+Indeed, Python's tools allowed me to quickly develop the infrastructure that underpins the simulator's design philosophy of loosely coupled, largely independent processes that communicate over a network.

 These tools are so excellent, I was able to get the infrastructure developed in just a couple of weeks, allowing me to rapidly